Our policy with porters

-- Making sure each porter is properly equipped with decent footwear and warm clothing before agreeing to hire them; those who lack items of clothing are sent to the KPAP office in Moshi, where they can borrow fleeces, boots etc without charge.
+- Making sure each porter is properly equipped with decent footwear and warm clothing before agreeing to hire them.
 An inspection of each porter and his clothing is done on the morning of the climb/.

-- Making sure the porters are well fed and watered for the duration of the trek
+- Making sure the porters are given three meals a day for the duration of the trek

-- Ensuring that each porter is issued with no more than the maximum 15kg (plus 5kg of personal items)
+- Ensuring that each porter is issued with no more than the maximum 20kg (plus 5kg of personal items)